mukhtarB/NASA-Mars-Exploration-Rovers/README.md

 ## HOW IT WORKS
 This program is implemented using oop concepts to ensure for reusability & organization.
-Each object `Plateau` and `Rover` are represnted by it's own class.
+Each object `Plateau` and `Rover` are represented by it's own class.
 An insance of the Plateau class takes 2 parameters: the planet & the max-grid size.
 That of the Rover also takes 2 params, one of which is an instance of the plateau object (i.e the particular plateau the rover is to navigate.) and it's spawn position on the aforementioned plateau.